d-krupke/flachtex/README.md

 from flachtex import FileFinder, expand_file

 # For this example, we provide the files as dictionary.
 You can skip the part with the
-# FileFinder if you are working on you file system.
+# FileFinder if you are working on your file system.
 document = {
     "main.tex":
         r"""